 The feature is introduced to channel the communication between family and close friends in the case of natural calamity.
 By keeping, the earthquake and tsunami of 2011 in Japan as a reference.
 A team of Japanese Facebook engineers worked on a tool that keeps you connected with your family and friends in a disaster.
 According to Facebook, the tool will be activated for users who are believed to be in any affected area.
 It will automatically detect you using location via “Nearby friends” and the location where you have recently logged in.
 Then, a push message will be received by the user asking if you are safe.
 If you replied “YES”, then it will send a Facebook News Feed to friends and family.

 - Know your friends and family that you are safe.

 - Check who all are in the affected area.

 It is not the first time when a social networking site has launched some safety check feature for times of crisis.
 Twitter has launched Twitter Alerts to acquire crucial tweets from government agencies and notify its users using push messages.
-Another example, Google is using its Map Service to locate disaster relief “hotspot” during an event of a crisis.
+Another example is Google is using its Map Service to locate disaster relief “hotspots” during an event of a crisis.